AlanPadi95/machine-learning-python/README.md

 classes like “Will Vote”, “Will not Vote”, “Will Vote to Party ‘Congress’, “Will Vote to Party ‘BJP’.

 Other areas in which KNN algorithm can be used are **Speech Recognition**, **Handwriting Detection**, **Image Recognition** and **Video Recognition**.

+## Support Vector Machines
+A SVM has a large list of applicable uses.
+However, in machine learning it is typically used for classification.
+It is a powerful tool that is a good choice for classifying complicated data with a high degree of dimensions(features).
+Note that K-Nearest Neighbors does not perform well on high-dimensional data.

+### Advantages and Disadvantages of SVM

+#### Advantages
+* SVM works relatively well when there is clear margin of separation between classes.
+* SVM is more effective in high dimensional spaces.
+* SVM is effective in cases where number of dimensions is greater than the number of samples.
+* SVM is relatively memory efficient

+#### Disadvantages
+* SVM algorithm is not suitable for large data sets.
+* SVM does not perform very well, when the data set has more noise i.e. target classes are overlapping.
+* In cases where number of features for each data point exceeds the number of training data sample , the SVM will under perform.
+* As the support vector classifier works by putting data points, above and below the classifying hyper plane there is no probabilistic explanation for the classification.

+### Applications of SVM
+The aim of using SVM is to correctly classify unseen data.
+SVMs have a number of applications in several fields.
+Some common applications of SVM are:

+* **Face detection**: SVMc classify parts of the image as a face and non-face and create a square boundary around the face.
+* **Text and hypertext categorization**: SVMs allow Text and hypertext categorization for both inductive and transductive models.
+They use training data to classify documents into different categories.
+It categorizes on the basis of the score generated and then compares with the threshold value.
+* **Classification of images**: Use of SVMs provides better search accuracy for image classification.
+It provides better accuracy in comparison to the traditional query-based searching techniques.
+* **Bioinformatics**: It includes protein classification and cancer classification.
+We use SVM for identifying the classification of genes, patients on the basis of genes and other biological problems.
+* **Protein fold and remote homology detection**: Apply SVM algorithms for protein remote homology detection.
+* **Handwriting recognition**: We use SVMs to recognize handwritten characters used widely.
+* **Generalized predictive control(GPC)**: Use SVM based GPC to control chaotic dynamics with useful parameters.